 Biased: Those surveyed who are African American responded similarly to those who reported being White.
 In comparison, the non-Whites also responded similarly to the Asians surveyed.

-There are many forms of nonparallel terms here: (a) The term "African American" is paired with "White," which is not parallel. (b) The African American population is also labeled as "non-Whites," using one racial group as the primary group. (c) The term "Asian" is also not parallel.
+There are many forms of nonparallel terms here.
+The term "African American" is paired with "White," which is not parallel.
+The African American population is also labeled as "non-Whites," using one racial group as the primary group.
+The term "Asian" is also not parallel.

 Better: Those surveyed who are African American responded similarly to those who reported being European American.
 In comparison, the African Americans also responded similarly to the Japanese Americans surveyed.

-This sentence uses parallel terms for all racial identities, as well as using the specific term "Japanese-American."
-For detailed instructions on these terms, consult the APA style manual's Supplemental Material: Writing Clearly and Concisely.
+This sentence uses parallel terms for all racial identities, as well as using the specific term "Japanese American."

 This sentence defines people by a label instead of acknowledging that they are people first.